assistify/rcapps-gitlab/test/README.md

 ```
 $ (cd .. && npm install)
-$ (cd app && npm install)
 $ (cd app && npm test)
 ```

 ## Future Improvements

-Currently the tests only validate that there is a `200: OK` response but does not verify the generated message within the channel.
+Currently the tests only validate that there is a `200: OK` response but do not verify the generated message within the channel.

 Idea for Improvement: